makerflow/cli/README.md

 1. Get a quick list of your
    1. Slack notifications
    1. pull requests from GitHub or Bitbucket
    1. upcoming events from Google calendar
+1. and mark them as done

 ### Pre-requisites

-Makerflow is currently only available for MacOS.
+Makerflow currently only works great on MacOS and hasn't been tested on other OS.

 You will need a free Makerflow account and API token to get started.
 Sign up or login at https://makerflow.co